Updating the SiD Detector concept: Status for the DBD

 \section{\SID Status for the DBD}

 The \SID detector has been designed as a general-purpose experiment designed to perform precision measurements at the ILC.
-It satisfies the challenging detector requirements resulting from the full range of ILC physics processes and range of COM energies. \SID is based on the paradigm of particle flow, an algorithm by which the reconstruction of both charged and neutral particles is accomplished by an optimized combination of tracking and calorimetry.
+It satisfies the challenging detector requirements resulting from the full range of ILC physics processes and range of center-of-mass energies. \SID is based on the paradigm of particle flow, an algorithm by which the reconstruction of both charged and neutral particles is accomplished by an optimized combination of tracking and calorimetry.
 The net result is a significantly more precise jet energy measurement which results in a di-jet mass resolution good enough to distinguish between hadronically decaying $W$s and $Z$s.

 The \SID detector (Fig.~\ref{fig:fig_sid}) is a compact detector based on a powerful silicon pixel vertex detector, silicon tracking, silicon-tungsten electromagnetic calorimetry, and highly segmented hadronic calorimetry. \SID also incorporates a high-field solenoid, iron flux return, a muon identification system, and forward calorimetry.
-The use of silicon sensors in the vertex, tracking, and calorimetry enables a unique integrated tracking system ideally suited to particle flow.

 The choice of silicon detectors for tracking and vertexing ensures that \SID is robust with respect to beam backgrounds or beam loss, provides superior charged particle momentum resolution, and eliminates out-of-time tracks and backgrounds.
 The main tracking detector and calorimeters can time-stamp each individual bunch crossing, so beam-related backgrounds and low-\pT background events originating from $\gamma\gamma$ processes will be reduced to the minimum possible levels.
+The use of silicon sensors in the enables a unique integrated tracking system ideally suited to particle flow.
 The \SID calorimetry is optimized for excellent jet energy measurement using the particle flow technique.
 The complete tracking and calorimeter systems are contained within a superconducting solenoid, which has a \SI{5}{\tesla} field strength, enabling the overall compact design.
 The coil is located within a layered iron structure that returns the magnetic flux and is instrumented to allow the identification of muons.
-All aspects of \SID are the result of intensive and leading-edge research aimed at achieving performance at unprecedented levels.
-At the same time, the design represents a balance between cost and physics performance.
-The key parameters of the \SID design are listed in Table~\ref{sid:ConceptOverview:Table:Ovw_sidparams}.
+All aspects of \SID are the result of intensive R\&D aimed at achieving performance at unprecedented levels.